Book History and Digital Humanities

 - 5349 Religion and Material Texts - Explores the relationship between religion and material texts across histories and cultures.

-Recent graduates of our onsite graduate program with a book history emphasis have garnered jobs in publishing, in civil service, in industry, and in the academy.
+Recent graduates of our onsite graduate program with a book history emphasis have garnered jobs in publishing, in civil service, in industry, in libraries, and in the academy.